sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 * change `Add the module abstract here` to `Backend interface for "sayhi" command`

-And here is module with the changes noted above:
+And here is the entire finished module:

 ```